syedsaqib2457/php-hash/documentation/readme.md

-## GhostCompute Documentation
+## NodeCompute Documentation

-GhostCompute is currently in a pre-release development phase.
+NodeCompute is currently in a pre-release development phase.

 ### Activation and Deployment Instructions

 #### Deploy a Cloud or Self-Hosted Server

-GhostCompute code is isolated and self-hosted.
+NodeCompute code is isolated and self-hosted.

-Here are guides for deploying GhostCompute on cloud server instances.
+Here are guides for deploying NodeCompute on cloud server instances.

 - Alibaba Cloud
 - Amazon EC2